Skip to main content

 }

-This step can be duplicated for each required subfolder.
-For our use case, we would repeat this code but replace all mentions of "eligibility" with "prescription drug event".
+Duplicate this step for each required subfolder.
+For this use case, repeat the code but replace all mentions of "eligibility" with "prescription drug event".

 Assign Access Permissions to the Subfolder Groups

-To assign access permissions to the 2 subfolder groups, use the following code:
+Assign access permissions to the 2 subfolder groups with the following code:

 # Assign upload access permission to eligibility upload group